TACC/coe-332-sp24/docs/unit09/services.rst

 * Set up port forwarding from pods on a Kubernetes cluster
 * Use a debug deployment to test access
 * Create and attach a service to a deployment
+* Use a NodePort service to expose a Flask API on the public internet
+* Use an Ingress object to map a NodePort port to a subdomain on the host

 k8s Networking Overview
 -----------------------